mdangiolo89/Different-telomere-length-patterns-between-domestic-and-wild-S.-cerevisiae-isolates/README.md

 #### Pre-processing steps

-VERY IMPORTANT: the names of the read files must be in the following format in order to be processed by the pipeline:
+**VERY IMPORTANT**: the names of the read files must be in the following format in order to be processed by the pipeline:

 $SAMPLE.R1.fastq.gz

 $SAMPLE.R2.fastq.gz

->1.
-Modify the names of the reads files before proceeding with the next steps.
+>**1.** Modify the names of the reads files before proceeding with the next steps.
 If names are already in the right format, proceed to step 2.

->2.
-Generate the FASTA files corresponding to the fastq.gz ones using these command lines:
+>**2.** Generate the FASTA files corresponding to the fastq.gz ones using these command lines:

 `$ seqtk seq -a $SAMPLE.R1.fastq.gz > $SAMPLE.R1.fasta`

 `$ seqtk seq -a $SAMPLE.R2.fastq.gz > $SAMPLE.R2.fasta`

-NOTE: whatever other method to convert fastq.gz files to FASTA is acceptable, but the names of the output files must respect this format:
+**NOTE**: whatever other method to convert fastq.gz files to FASTA is acceptable, but the names of the output files must respect this format:

 $SAMPLE.R1.fasta

 $SAMPLE.R2.fasta.

->3.
-Combine the FASTA reads in a single file and remove the separate files with the following command lines:
+>**3.** Combine the FASTA reads in a single file and remove the separate files with the following command lines:

 `$ for a in *fasta; do j=${a/.R[12].fasta/}; cat $a >> $j.fasta; done`
 `$ rm -i *\.R[12].fasta`

->4.
-Verify that read names are in the format accepted by the pipeline:
+>**4.** Verify that read names are in the format accepted by the pipeline:

 @HWUSI-EAS100R:6:73:941:1973#0/1